minio/minsql/README.md

 45.23.126.92 [24/Jul/2017:00:16:18
 ```

-You can see that the data was selected as is, however the selected date column is not clean enough, minSQL provides other entities to deal with this.
+You can see that the data was selected as is, however the selected date column is not clean enough, MinSQL provides other entities to deal with this.

 ### Select by type